naorunaoru/pycol/README.md

 # пукол

-A simple script utilizing python and opencv to automatically process scanned negatives.
+A simple script utilizing python, opencv, and scikit-image to automatically process scanned negatives.
 It does:

 - cropping
 - inversion